Electronic Health Record Plain Language Description and List of Repositories that are Accessible by the Electronic Health Record

 • Ensures the proper functioning of the electronic health record;

-• Ensures the accuracy and quality of the personal health information in the electronic health record; and
+• Ensures the accuracy and quality of the personal health information in the electronic health record;

-The prescribed organization receives personal health information from health information custodians permitted under the Act.
 In general, health information custodians will only be permitted to access the electronic health record to provide or assist in the provision of health care to an individual or if the health information custodian has reasonable grounds to believe it is necessary to eliminate or reduce a significant risk of harm to a person or group of persons.

 Descriptions of types of personal health information (PHI) received